supriti8/Job-Recommender-System/README.md

 Learning Outcomes: ● Exploratory Data Analysis ● Creating a Recommendation system using real data

+On e-commerce sites, based on your past purchases or the items that you would have looked up in the past, you are often recommended certain items.
+These are based on content-based filtering.
+Here, based on the number of clicks against each job id and job category,  jobs most suited for the user are recommended.
+The top 5 job ids along with the category are shown to the user.

 Objective: Build a recommendation system to recommend jobs to customers based on the their previous clicks for other jobs.

 Steps and tasks: